Arcana/node-dota2/README.md

     "PerfectWorldUnicom":   {"matchgroup": "12"}
 ```

+### `practiceLobbyResponse`(`result`, `practiceLobbyJoinResponse`)
+* `result` - The result object.
+* `practiceLobbyJoinResponse` - The response.

+The GC emits a `PracticeLobbyResponse` after you either leave/join/fail to leave/fail to join a lobby, however, the result in the message is usually completely wrong.
+Generally when creating a lobby it will respond (after a successful creation) with `DOTA_JOIN_RESULT_ALREADY_IN_GAME`.
+Instead, we now parse a couple other responses to get the lobby ID when creating a lobby, and we correctly parse this response for an actual join.
+In some cases it might still be useful to subscribe to this response.

 ### `practiceLobbyCreateResponse`(`practiceLobbyCreateResponse`, `lobbyID`)
 * `practiceLobbyCreateResponse` - The result object from practiceLobbyCreateResponse.
 * `lobbyID` - The ID of the created lobby.